SNodeC/mqttsuite/README.md

               -w
   ```

-  Thereafter, a plain `mqttcli sub --topic 'sensors/#'` may reuse the stored configuration.
+  Thereafter, a plain `mqttcli` may reuse the stored configuration.

 ## Handy Patterns